sopelj/hass-ember-mug-component/README.md

 ![Device View](./examples/device_example.png)

 Custom integration for the Ember Mug in Home Assistant.
-I only have the Ember Mug 2, but in theory it should be the same with other Ember Mugs.
+It should work with the Ember Mug 1 & 2, but I have not tested with the thermos.
 Please let me know if you have another one and are willing to help test it.

 The protocol is not public, so there is quite a bit of guesswork involved.